 Monitoring blood sugar is important for a number of reasons.
 Dr. Mosley shares that many people have abnormally high blood sugar without realizing that it can cause damage to arteries and nerves.

 Dr Mosley said many people have prediabetes without knowing it.
-This is a condition in which blood sugar levels are higher than normal but not high enough to be considered diabetes.
+This is a condition where blood sugar levels are higher than normal but not yet high enough to be considered diabetes.

-Dr Mosley said he was advised by James Betts, professor of metabolic physiology at the University of Bath (UK), to delay drinking coffee for an hour after waking up - when cortisol levels are decreasing.
-Because this is a good way for us to control the blood sugar response.
+Dr Mosley said he was advised by James Betts, professor of metabolic physiology at the University of Bath (UK), to delay drinking coffee for an hour after waking up - when cortisol levels gradually decrease.
+Because this is a good way for us to control blood sugar response.
 And he has followed this advice for many years, according to Mirror.

 Source link